select-8/mock-bigthief-htmlsite/README.md

 To this end, we need a website to:

-1. Promote the band's music and brand
+1. Promote the band's formulated brand and natural persona.

-2. Target fans with merchandise and tickets to live shows
+2. Target fans with official merchandise and tickets to live shows

 3. Showcase music

    - audio clips

    - new album just out to promote

    - rave reviews from the right places

 4. Publicise availability (tour)